 - The victims of such crimes should be the focus of media attention, not the perpetrators

 - Non-publication of the varied written and visual materials left by mass killers promoting their cause and their profiles

 - Be responsible, recognizing that media reporting can and is an influence on other potential mass killers

-The shooting of two journalists live on television in Virginia on 26th August 2015 has without doubt had an impact how journalists view and report such crimes.
-The decision by one individual to shoot reporter Alison Parker, cameraman Adam Ward and interviewee Vicki Gardener while they were recording a live broadcast for WDBJ7 TV shocked not only the public but journalists around the world to the core.
+The shooting of two journalists live on television in Virginia on 26th August 2015 has, without doubt, had an impact on how journalists view and report such crimes.
+The decision by one individual to shoot reporter Alison Parker, cameraman Adam Ward, and interviewee Vicki Gardener while they were recording a live broadcast for WDBJ7 TV shocked not only the public but journalists around the world to the core.

 Where media coverage in these cases can be beneficial and proactive is reporting on the important issues underlying such crimes.
-For example, the access to weapons, the psychology of individuals who may be drawn to such events and academic research and professional understanding on these types crimes.
+For example, the access to weapons, the psychology of individuals who may be drawn to such events, and academic research and professional understanding of these types of crimes.

 Where mass shootings are concerned, the availability of guns especially in the US is a core issue and one where if we have any chance of preventing such incidents does need to be addressed.
 We have seen gun reform across the globe after mass shooting incidents.

 The massacre at Port Arthur in Tasmania, Australia in 1996 prompted a swift and effective overhaul of gun laws within the country in an effort to prevent such a tragedy from reoccurring.
 An effort so far that has worked.
 Switzerland is a country with some of the highest rates of gun ownership yet the lowest rates of gun violence, largely due to their strict policies on access and purchasing of weapons.